 Notify the appropriate rescue coordination centre that the alert is cancelled by sending a distress priority message.
 Provide ship name, call sign and ship earth station identity with the cancelled alert message.

+Example of message by telegraphy:

+– NAME, CALL SIGN, IDENTITY NUMBER, POSITION

+– Cancel my Inmarsat- distress

+– Alert of DATE, TIME UTC

+– =Master+

+Example of message by radiotelephony:

+– the words “ALL STATIONS”, spoken three times;

+– the words “THIS IS”;

+– the name of the vessel, spoken three times;

+– the call sign or other identification;

+– the identity number/MMSI ;

+– the words “PLEASE CANCEL MY DISTRESS ALERT OF” followed by the time in UTC.

-5 Emergency position indicating radiobeacon (EPIRB)
+5 Satellite emergency position indicating radiobeacon (EPIRB)

-If for any reason an EPIRB is activated inadvertently, immediately stop the inadvertent transmission and contact the appropriate rescue coordination centre through a coast station or land earth station and cancel the distress alert.
+If for any reason an EPIRB is activated inadvertently or accidentally, immediately stop the inadvertent transmission and contact the appropriate rescue coordination centre through a coast station or land earth station and cancel the distress alert.

 6 General

 Notwithstanding the above, ships may use additional appropriate means available to them to inform the appropriate authorities that a false distress alert has been transmitted and should be cancelled.

+No action will normally be taken against any ship or mariner for reporting and cancelling a false distress alert.
+However, in view of the serious consequences of false alerts, and the strict ban on their transmission, authorities may take actions in cases of repeated violation.

 Reasons: This addendum is intended as guidance to the mariner.
 The upcoming IMO Resolution MSC.514(105) on avoidance of false distress alerts refers directly to Resolution 349 (Rev. WRC-19), which is included in the ITU-R Manual for Use by the Maritime Mobile and Maritime Mobile-Satellite Services (Maritime Manual).